WomenPlusPlus/deploy-impact-21-kona-c/README.md

 - Update the organisation.csv file.
 The structure of the file should be the same as the old version, just an update of the data content.
 - Generate a new json file based on the updated .csv file.
 This can be easily done by using the steps defined under [Conversion to json file](#conversion-to-json-file) section.

-There is always the option to manually update the underlying organisation.json file, but we would recommend to update the organisation.csv file first and generate the json file from it.
-This is so that the golden source of the data remains in a redable format on the .csv file.
+There is always the option to manually update the underlying organisation.json file, but we would recommend updating the organisation.csv file first and generating the json file from it.
+This is so that the golden source of the data remains in a redeable format on the .csv file.

 After this, the application will use the new data for the organisations.
 Remember to test the changes before you go ahead with the update.